-1. Picture-in-Picture for Every Site
+1. Enable Picture-in-Picture for Every Site

-Picture-in-Picture is one of the best new things in Safari.
-Being able to watch a YouTube video that’s floating over everything else, is really useful.
+Picture-in-Picture was one of the best new parts of Safari that arrived with macOS Sierra.
+Being able to watch a video that’s floating over everything else is really useful.
 It works on a lot of popular video streaming sites.

 2. Customize the Toolbar